rpi-cs-discord/Rubber-Duck/README.md

 - Automatically detect and deploy code updates made to the github repo

 ## Running the bot
-Make sure you are in the outer rubber-duck folder and run<br />
+Make sure you are in the outer discord-bot folder and run<br />
 ```
 $ npm start
 ```